Zarkonnen/SwissGamesShowcase/README.md

 --------------------
 A website made to show off the work of the growing Swiss computer game scene.
 The basis of the site is a [crowdsourced list](https://docs.google.com/document/d/1-BlXLSE8LImgajJB5DWvMkbupmBPU8EnEs6JEfjwHJs/edit) of Swiss games.
 This list is parsed, and additional information on each game is automatically gathered.
 Finally, a static showcase page is generated.

+### Additions and Improvements
+Want to add your game to this site?
+Add it to the list, make sure it has a year attached, and [email me](mailto:zarkonnen@gmail.com).
+Want to improve a game listing with a better screenshot, a video, buy links, etc?
+Make a pull request for patch.json, or email me.

 ### Setup
-The project requires Python, Java, and the beautifulsoup4 and requests Python libraries.
+Running the project requires Python, Java, and the beautifulsoup4 and requests Python libraries.
 Both libraries can be installed via pip.
 Also, create a "tmp" directory to act as a cache for downloaded images.

 ### Usage
 * Re-export the list of Swiss games to HTML and save it as `ReleasedSwissVideoGames.html`.